SaiVarunVaranasi/SyncFolders/README.md

 # SyncFolders

 `SyncFolders` is a Python script that synchronizes files and folders between a source folder and a replica folder.
 It compares the contents of the two folders and performs the necessary operations to ensure that both folders are in sync.
+It is a one way sync i.e the changes in source folder will be applied to replica folder but the changes to replica folder will not reflect in source folder.

 ## Features